Mask and detail maps

 The High Definition Render Pipeline (HDRP) uses channel-packed textures to store multiple Material maps in a single texture.
 Channel packing is efficient because it allows the renderer to sample up to four grayscale maps that use the same UV coordinates with a single texture fetch.
 HDRP uses two types of channel-packed textures: the Mask Map, and the Detail Map.
 They can use a different set of UV coordinates, or a different UV tiling value, giving you more creative freedom.

 This document describes the format of the mask map and detail map so that you can author your own to use in HDRP.

 The mask map contains four grayscale textures, one in each color channel.
-HDRP uses the mask map to store the metallic map, occlusion map, detail mask, and smoothness map for the material.
+The default expected value of each channel is 0.5.
+HDRP uses the mask map to store the metallic map, ambient occlusion map, detail mask, and smoothness map for the material.
 The mask map stores these textures in the following channels: